Kanomble/celery_blast/README.md

 #answer with y
 ````

 If you want to rebuild your docker images due to some (maybe fixed) error consider the cmd `docker-compose up --build` which will trigger a rebuild process (based on the context).
 The web container will automatically try to restart if the startup fails, unless it is stopped manually (e.g. with Docker Desktop).
 ## TODO
+- [ ] refactor blast_tables_to_orthologous_table.py with new entrez function of the database statistics ncbi_transaction script
+- [ ] refactor query_sequences_to_html_table.py - what happens if there are no informations on NCBI available?
+- [X] fix javascript download button for the protein database in the entrez search
-- [ ] add taxonomic information processing to database creation
+- [ ] add taxonomic information processing to database creation or database statistics calculation
 - [ ] failure BLAST database task
-- [ ] delete .gitkeep in postgres folder and fix wait for script line ending
+- [ ] delete .gitkeep in postgres folder and fix wait-for script line ending
+  - [ ] wait-for script checking - LF / CLRF
 - [ ] allow stopping database downloading and formatting tasks, allow deletion of paused/stopped database download/format procedures
 - [ ] include taxonomic information in BLAST database tables
 - [ ] adjust text size of titles in reciprocal blast result dashboard plots
 - [ ] esearch output into subfolders for each user
-- [ ] refactor query_sequences_to_html_table.py - what happens if there are no informations on NCBI available?
-- [ ] refactor the external project information dashboard
+- [X] refactor the external project information dashboard
-  - [ ] replace MSA and Phylogeny buttons with the number of RBH's
+  - [X] replace MSA and Phylogeny buttons with the number of RBH's
-- [ ] fill the other 2 boxes in connies phylogeny dashboard
+- [X] fill the other 2 boxes in connies phylogeny dashboard
 - [ ] there are some bugs in the EntrezSearch - e.g. if you search for rhino in pubmed
 - [X] pipeline log files
   - [ ] view logfile content on pipeline dashboard